(855) 575-6376

 • You will be kept overnight in the hospital.
 The next day, if your drain is showing minimal fluid output, it will be removed.
 Otherwise, you may have to stay for an additional day.

-In rare cases, patients may develop acute respiratory distress syndrome (ARDS) as a complication of the procedure.
+In rare cases, patients may develop acute respiratory distress syndrome (ARDS) or respiratory failure as a complication of the procedure.

 Why Do They Put Talc in Lungs?